jbcodeforce/aws-studies/docs/infra/security.md

 * Using a NLB, there will be no security group at the network load balancer, so traffic reaches EC2s.
 In this case only the NACL rules will help to protect.

-* When using CloudFront, we need to add WAF as NACL at the VPC level will not work, the ALB being connected to the cloudFront IP address, only (via security group).
+* When using CloudFront, we need to add WAF, as NACL at the VPC level will not work, the ALB being connected to the cloudFront IP address, only (via security group).

     ![](./diagrams/security/sa-sol-3.drawio.png)